What Happens at Camp?

 - Hiking & backpacking

-Our four-week session includes at least two extended excursions for the older chalutzim (four to six days, depending on the age group).
-Our two-week sessions includes at least one extended excursion for chalutzim entering grades 5-8 and an overnight for our younger chalutzim.
+Our four-week session includes two extended excursions for the older chalutzim (four to six days, depending on the age group).
+Our two-week sessions includes one extended excursion for chalutzim entering grades 5-8 and an overnight for our younger chalutzim.
 The excursion offerings for the younger chalutzim range from overnight rafting trips to day trips to our neighbor’s Buffalo Ranch.